phoible/dev/raw-data/ER/README.md

 # COMPARATIVE NOTES ON THE ANALYSIS OF AUSTRALIAN PHONEME INVENTORIES

-## Citation
+The `ER` source data comes from [Erich Round](https://languages-cultures.uq.edu.au/profile/1160/erich-round) and should be cited as:

-Round, Erich R. 2019.
+> Round, Erich R. 2019.
 Phonemic inventories of Australia.

+Notes on the inventories and their compilation from Erich are below.
+The data are available in phoible long format in [ER_inventories.tsv](ER_inventories.tsv) and contain only phonemes, with no information on allophones or linguistic tone.

 ## OVERVIEW